xbillowy/diff-surfel-tracing/README.md

 # Differential Surfel Tracing

 This is a differentiable 2D Gaussian ray tracer, built on the foundation of [2DGS](https://surfsplatting.github.io/) and NVIDIA OptiX, tailored for differentiable optimization and rendering tasks.
-Check our paper built upon this tracer:

-- [EnvGS: Modeling View-Dependent Appearance with Environment Gaussian](https://github.com/zju3dv/EnvGS): paper that this tracer is developed for.
-- [LiDAR-RT: Gaussian-based Ray Tracing for Dynamic LiDAR Re-simulation](https://github.com/zju3dv/LiDAR-RT): paper that uses this tracer.

 Key features of this tracer include:

 - **Differentiability**: The tracer is entirely differentiable, encompassing the 2D Gaussian parameters and the input ray origins and directions, should the rays be optimized.
 - **Path Tracing**: It supports path tracing with multiple bounces, which is beneficial for rendering complex materials and simulating intricate light transport phenomena.
 - **Customizable Rendering**: The tracer allows for customized rendering, enabling you to incorporate additional precomputed parameters and outputs tailored to your specific requirements.

+This 2D Gaussian ray tracer is developed for our paper [**EnvGS: Modeling View-Dependent Appearance with Environment Gaussian**](https://github.com/zju3dv/EnvGS), feel free to check it out!

-If you could make use of it in your research, please be so kind as to cite us.
+If you could make use of it in your research, please be so kind as to cite us as [Citation](#citation) and leave your star.

 https://github.com/xbillowy/assets/diff-surfel-tracing/assets/bb3095a6-71ed-4f55-8b77-0effbc85af37